HubertMoeller/ros_noetic_docker/README.md

 Set up the ROS network configurations as below:

-1. Connect both machines to the same network, preferrably one with support for static IP addresses as you won't have to perform the setup every time
+1. Connect both machines to the same network, preferrably one with support for static IP addresses as then you won't have to perform the setup every time
 2. Find IP addresses of host and remote machine.
-    To see IP adresses use ``$ ìfconfig`` or for a more simple approach use ``$ hostname -I`` on both machines On Robot PC:
+    To see IP adresses use ``$ ìfconfig`` or for a more simple approach use ``$ hostname -I`` on both machines On terminal of ROS master PC:
     ```bash
     $ export ROS_IP=ip_of_master
     $ export ROS_MASTER_URI=http://ip_of_master:11311